 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Tim Spicer: Traditional methods of hand transfer of bulk reagent into microtiter plates is slow and prone to human error.
+This technology and the methods shown more than double the efficiency of processing the same number of samples and eliminated all error.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera